What to do if you can't pay your Council Tax or council Rent

 Find out more about Benefits and other support you may be entitled to

-As well as dedicated Officers to deal with any Council Tax or Council Rent enquiries, the Council also has a Welfare Rights team who can provide advice about what benefits you may be entitled to and help you to apply.
+As well as dedicated Officers to deal with any Council Tax or council Rent enquiries, the council also has a Financial Inclusion team who can provide advice about what benefits you may be entitled to and help you to apply.
 Depending on your circumstances, you may be entitled to Statutory Sick Pay or Universal Credit, including an element for your housing costs (your rent).

 There’s lots of helpful information on The Department for Work & Pensions website, including information about recent Government changes which have been introduced to help during this challenging time.